 The accompanying consolidated financial statements have been prepared assuming that the Company will continue as a going concern.
-Since its inception in November 1993, the Company has not generated revenue and has incurred a net loss of \$50,428,184 through January 31, 2009.
+Since its inception in November 1993, the Company has not generated revenue and has incurred a net loss of \$50,806,969 from inception through April 30, 2009.
 Accordingly, the Company has not generated cash flow from operations and has primarily relied upon private placement of its common stock and proceeds from warrant exercises to fund its operations.
-As of January 31, 2009, the Company had working capital of \$688,262, which may not be sufficient to operate over the next twelve months.
+As of April 30, 2009, the Company has working capital of \$68,621 which may not be sufficient to fund the Company's operations over the next twelve months.
 These conditions raise substantial doubt about the Company's ability to continue as a going concern.
 The financial statements do not include any adjustments to reflect the possible future effects on the recoverability and classification of assets, or the amounts or classification of liabilities that may result from the possible inability of the Company to continue as a going concern.
 Management's plans with regards to these conditions are described below.